 In addition, for satisfying QoS, real-time data generated from M2M devices can be pre-processed/filtered based on data catalogue.
 In this situation, post-processed data is to include a kind of quality of information (QoI) and if QoI monitored and delivered to the oneM2M service platform, we can use this information for the further data processing in oneM2M platform.

-This use case propose that oneM2M system offer QoS Monitoring capabilities which include data accuracy, data age, cost, communication, encryption and so on.
+This use case proposes that oneM2M system offers QoS/QoI Monitoring capabilities which include data accuracy, data age, cost, communication, encryption and so on.

 Source